-The Company's objective when managing capital is to maintain its ability to continue as a going concern to provide returns for shareholders and benefits for other stakeholders.
-The Company includes equity, comprised of issued capital stock, warrants, contributed surplus and deficit, in the definition of capital.
+The Company's objective when managing capital is to maintain its ongoing viability, provide returns for shareholders and benefits for other stakeholders.
+The Company includes equity, comprised of issued capital stock, warrants, contributed surplus and deficit, in the definition of capital

-NSE's primary objective with respect to its capital management is to ensure that it has sufficient cash resources to further exploration on its properties.
+The Company's primary objective with respect to its capital management is to ensure that it has sufficient cash resources to support further exploration on its properties.
 To secure the additional capital necessary to pursue these plans, the Company may attempt to raise additional funds through the issuance of equity and warrants, or by securing strategic partners.

-The Company is not subject to externally imposed capital requirements and there has been no change with respect to the overall capital risk management strategy during the period ended March 31st., 2024.
+The Company is not subject to externally imposed capital requirements and there have been no change to the overall capital risk management strategy during the period ended June 30, 2024.

-11. SHARE CAPITAL
+10. SHARE CAPITAL